offalynne/Input/docs/5.0/Functions-(Exporting-and-Importing).md

 It is recommended to only use bindings written on the same device as keyboard scancodes differ across device layouts and platforms.

-!> Due to [up-stream bugs](https://github.com/JujuAdams/Input/issues/152) in GameMaker's JavaScript runtime, this function is not supported in HTML5.

 &nbsp;

 ## `input_system_import(stringOrString)`